curtisbarnard/BANKI/BANKI-answers.md

 **Source:** https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this

 - [x] Explain how prototypal inheritance works
   - **Explanation:** All JavaScript objects have a `__proto__` property that is a reference to another object, which is called the object's "prototype".
-If a property is accessed on an object, but not found the JavaScript engine check's that object prototype.
-If again it's not found it checks that prototypes prototype on up the chain until it reaches the top of the chain.
+If a property is accessed on an object, but not found, the JavaScript engine check's that object prototype.
+If again it's not found, it checks that prototype's prototype on up the chain until it reaches the top of the chain.
   - **Use:** It can help reduce redundant code.
   - **Example:**